sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ~~~
 *Note: Spaces are used to delimit between the URL and the alias which is why the alias cannot contain one.*

-Aliases are great in combination with sending metrics to a TSDB such as graphite for shortening the key sent to make they more readable.
+Aliases are great in combination with sending metrics to a TSDB such as graphite for shortening the key sent to make them more user friendly and readable.

 And run it: